Ziggy (elephant): Campaign to free Ziggy

 In March 1969, Michael Sneed of the Chicago Tribune called attention to Ziggy's confinement, writing, "Ziggy's six-foot tusks, which once grew so long they crossed each other, now are decayed and broken.
 The once frequent majestic blasts from his huge trunk wail very rarely....
 Ziggy refuses to face his visitors and turns toward the back wall, swaying back and forth, occasionally picking up stray articles of food thrown at him."
 The article caused a sensation, and Brookfield Zoo was inundated with letters about Ziggy.
 Peter Crowcroft, who had recently become the zoo director, announced that he wanted to let Ziggy go outdoors again.
 However, he explained that the zoo would need to build a new $50,000 facility to accommodate the elephant, something they could not afford at the time.

 In response, people throughout the Chicago area, particularly schoolchildren, began collecting money for the "Ziggy Fund".
 Many elementary schools and high schools organized fundraisers, and the Bellwood Boys' Club made a five-foot-tall papier-mâché statue of Ziggy, which they paraded through the streets while collecting quarters.
 A number of donations also arrived from overseas, including several from American soldiers who had been stationed in Vietnam.
 In August 1970, the zoo received a major boost when William Sitwell, president of the Chicagoland Buick-Opel Dealers Association, pledged to match the money raised from individual sources.

 As the Brookfield Zoo came closer to its $50,000 target, zoo officials decided they should see how Ziggy would react to being outdoors before building a new facility for the elephant.
 On September 23, 1970, Ziggy saw the sun for the first time in nearly thirty years when he was allowed to walk through a barricaded portion of his old yard.
 Slim Lewis traveled from Seattle, Washington, to escort the elephant outside.
-Ziggy stood at the doorway for about thirty minutes, then slowly came out and starting eating a bale of hay.
+Ziggy stood at the doorway for about thirty minutes, then slowly came out and started eating a bale of hay.
 After exploring the yard for an hour and a half, Ziggy went back inside.

 Ziggy's new outdoor facility was completed during the summer of 1971.
 Most of the $50,000 was spent on a remote control door, which would allow the elephant to go inside and outside without human intervention.
 Ziggy finally entered his new home on August 28, 1971, in front of more than one thousand cheering people.
 Over the next few months, the zoo added a wading pool to Ziggy's yard and refurbished his indoor stall.